-When someone is injured in a car accident in Pennsylvania, an immediate question is whether or not he or she will be able to file a personal injury claim.
-Every circumstance is different, and it’s nearly impossible to know the merits of your case without speaking to an experienced injury attorney, who can answer your questions to determine how best to proceed.
+When someone is injured in a car accident in Pennsylvania, an immediate question is whether or not he or she will be able to file a personal injury claim?
+Every circumstance is different, and it's nearly impossible to know the merits of your case without speaking to an experienced injury attorney, who can answer your questions to determine how best to proceed.
 However, in general, if you were injured because of the negligence of someone else, you may very well have a legal claim against the person who injured you.
-Because every situation depends on the specific facts surrounding the case, you should always consult a personal injury attorney to review the facts of your situation.
+Because every situation depends on the specific facts surrounding the case, you should always consult an accident injury law attorney to review the facts of your situation.
 The attorneys at The Rothenberg Law Firm LLP always offer a free consultation.
 In other words, there is nothing to lose by explaining how you were injured and learning how the law applies in your specific circumstance.

 In the days and weeks after a car accident, many victims want to settle their cases and move on with their busy lives.
-As a result, many people are tempted to try to take care of all issues—including legal issues—without getting help from an attorney.
+As a result, many people are tempted to try to take care of all issues including legal issues without getting help from an attorney.

 It is important to have an experienced car accident attorney on your side right from the start.
 If it turns out that your case needs to go to court, you will need a lawyer with years of experience who is prepared to take your case into the courtroom and recover damages for your injuries.
 If the negligent party knows that you have a dedicated attorney on your side, he or she may be more likely to deal with you reasonably from the start of your case.